A week at the beach with your best friend's family? Your family vacation to Washington, DC? Or how about sleepover camp?

 But asthma doesn't have to get in the way of travel fun.
 Let's find out how to be prepared when you're out and about.

 Having your medicine with you is very important.
-You'll want to pack both your rescue and controller medicines.
-Keep them handy, so if you're traveling by car, keep them where you can get to them.
+You'll want to pack both your quick-relief medicines (also called rescue or fast-acting medicines) and long-term control medicines (also called controller or maintenance medicines).

-If you're traveling by plane or train, be sure to keep your medicine with you in your carry-on bag.
+Keep your medicines handy at all times.
+So if you're traveling by car, keep them where you can get to them, not in the trunk.
+If you're traveling by plane or train, keep them with you in your carry-on bag.
 If you don't, and your luggage is lost, you won't have your medicine.
 Even if your luggage isn't lost, not having it with you on the plane or train means you can't take it when you need it.

 When you're packing your medicine, pack more than you need.
 It doesn't hurt to have extra.
 Your mom or dad can help you decide how much is enough.